What You Need to Know About Chlordiazepoxide Overdose

 - Slow or difficulty breathing

 If you think you might be addicted to chlordiazepoxide, or if someone close to you is displaying signs of Librium addiction, get help as soon as possible.
-Zinnia Healing Center offers specialized treatment programs for those struggling with addiction and substance use disorders.
-Our team will work with you one-on-one to create a custom care plan that meets your specific needs.
+Zinnia Health Center offers specialized treatment programs for those struggling with addiction and substance use disorders.
 Call us today at (855) 430-9439 to learn more about our programs and how we can help you on your road to recovery.

 Other Chlordiazepoxide Side Effect Complications?